daigza09/4353-Spring22/README.md

 Hello!
 This is the repository for Group 6!

-Our project is utilizing the MERN stack framework, please make sure you have 'nodemon' and 'vite' installed before you run this.
+Our project is utilizing the MERN stack framework, please make sure you have 'nodemon','vite', 'bcrypt', 'validator', and 'jsonwebtoken' installed before you run this.
+You can do the following commands to install them: npm i nodemon npm i vite npm i bcrypt npm i validator npm i jsonwebtoken

 After the repo is copied and all dependencies are installed, follow these steps to run the frontend:
 1. cd client